dlm6693/DS-Mod-3-Project/README.md

 ## Machine Learning Model Building
 * Before actually using any models, data was scaled using the Min Max Scaler and target was oversampled on training using SMOTE method.
 * Also tested out creating polynomial features, but having over 1200 vs. 47 actually didn't really make any difference, just a lot more complexity
-    * Select k best was used to reduce the number, but ultimately excluded since Ifound that it didn't help the models
+    * Select k best was used to reduce the number, but ultimately excluded since I found that it didn't help the models
 * Dummy classifier set baseline accuracy at 85%, demonstrating the massive class imbalance to be working against
 * Created baselines for four different algorithms and tuned using randomized search